warthmann/QTLseqr/README.md

 * QTL-seq (deltaSNP index)
 * G’ (G prime)

-QTLseqr can import and filter SNP data, calculate SNP distributions, relative allele frequencies, G’ values, log10(p-values), and the corresponding thresholds for statistical significance.
+QTLseqr can import and filter SNP data, count relative allele frequencies, calculate SNP distributions, G’ values, log10(p-values), and the corresponding thresholds to establish  statistical significance.
 When using QTLseqr please make sure you also cite the publications that first described the respective method and statistic you work with:

 **QTL-seq (DeltaSNP-Index)**